-Leve targe and/ goals ets at or corporate Approach to setting and monitoring targets and/or goals Busin level speci targe and/o goals Activ level speci targe and/o goals monitored at the corporate level Goals are iffic monitored at the corporate s level iffic s level iffic s facility iffic sts or Our approach to setting water-related targets and goals starts with our Vision 2021 business strategy, and we are executing an ambitious sustainability vision and strategy, with water stewardship as a centerpiece.
-Our sustainability strategy is underpinned by the concept of a circular economy.
+Row Companywide targets and goals Business level specific targets and/or goals Activity level specific targets and/or goals Site/facility specific targets and/or goals

+Targets are monitored at the corporate level Goals are monitored at the corporate level

+Our approach to setting water-related targets and goals starts with our business strategy.
+In order to embed a sustainable mindset deeper into our company and throughout our culture, we consider sustainability to be a key enabler of our business strategy, and we are executing an ambitious sustainability vision and strategy, with water stewardship as a centerpiece.
 Additionally, our water goals and targets are driven by our acknowledgement of the human right to water, sanitation and hygiene.
-We align our long-term business objectives and strategy with the UN 2030 SDCs, including SDG #6 of access to clean water and sanitation.
+We align our long-term business objectives and strategy with the UN 2030 SDGs, including SDG #6 of access to clean water and sanitation.
 We aim to embed the principle of water stewardship into our company and culture via our targets and goals.
-For example, we announced a water stewardship goal as part of our next-generation environmental goals, EcoEffective+.
+For example, we announced a water stewardship goal as part of our nextgeneration environmental goals, EcoEffective+.
 Our strategy addresses our direct water use and associated impacts in the context of local water stress and management strategies at the facility level.
-This context-based approach - "think globally, act locally" - led us to set agoal to user leveled water for more than half of our nonproduct operations which progressed in 2019 with our first project which accounted for 11,000 m3 of recycled water, and to drive collective action for water stewardship in targeted communities where we source and operate.
+This context-based approach - "think globally, act locally" - led us to set a water stewardship goal which includes a goal to use recycled water for more than half of our nonproduct operations which progressed in 2020 with our first full year operations of our project which accounted for approximately 84,000 m3 of recycled water, and to drive collective action for water stewardship in targeted communities where we source and operate.
 A first step in achieving the collective action goal will be for each of the identified sites to develop a water stewardship plan.
-Our CEO confirmed our context-based water stewardship strategy and goals.
-Globally, 80% of Legacy IFF water usage is from 10 of our facilities, which have varying risk profiles and cargets, we map our water facilities will be the primary focus of our watershed management and community engagement efforts.
-To monitor targets, IFF tacks water withdrawal, among other metrics, for 100% of manufacturing facilities and larger offices.
+Our CEO confirmed our commitment by signing the UNGCCEO Water Mandate to advance water stewardship in partnership with the UN, governments, civil society and others.
+To prioritize our goals and targets, we map our water footprint and identify possible risks using several publicly available tools, including WRI's Aqueduct Tool.
+The insight gained from the use of these tools informed our context-based water stewardship strategy and goals.
+Globally, 80% of Legacy IFF water usage is from 10 of our facilities, which have varying risk profiles according to their location.
+These facilities will be the primary focus of our watershed management and community engagement efforts.
+To monitor targets, IFF tracks water withdrawal, among other metrics, for 100% of manufacturing facilities and larger offices.
 The data is collected and tracked monthly using a global web-based software application.
-To manage and drive performance, we use this software to internally track and report individual faci
+To manage and drive performance, we use this software to internally track and report individual facilities while we externally report global usage.
+We use per metric ton of production to report the water intensity of each site.
+Since 2012, we have made strides in reducing our global water footprint.
+By 2020, we achieved a 67.1% reduction in water use intensity against our 2010 baseline.
+Each facility also has a 3% annual reduction target to achieve our 2020 goals.